HankB/my-arduino-examples/README.md

 ## Projects

 * PIR-01 Monitor a PIR (proximity) sensor and buzz a speaker and light a LED when movement is detected.
 Attached I/O as indicated by pin names.
+* ToneRamp Drive a speaker tone from low to high frequency.

 ## TODO